FrannDzs/nVidia-modded-Inf/Readme.md

 Modded Inf Driver installation
 ===================

-* Download and extract the Driver (download from official source) - wait until the installer has unzipped the files e.g. to C:\Nvidia
+* Download and extract the Driver (download from official source) - wait until the installer has unzipped the files e.g. to `C:\Nvidia`.
-* Search for e.g. "nv_disp.cat" (or corresponding file) in 'Display.Driver Folder'
+* Search for e.g. "nv_disp.cat" (or corresponding file) in 'Display.Driver Folder'.
-* Follow the Video instruction to install the certificate
+* Follow the Video/written instruction to install the certificate manually (optional).
 * Now you can install all my modded drivers, without disabling 'driver signature enforcement' in Windows.